taidopurason/tokenizer-extension/README.md

 # Tokenizer extension

 This repository provides a lightweight toolkit for modifying the vocabularies of pre-trained models that use BPE tokenizers.
-It supports both HuggingFace and SentencePiece tokenizers.
+It supports mainly HuggingFace transformers Byte-level BPE tokenizers (such as Llama-3, Qwen-2.5).
+Some functionality has also been extended to SentencePiece BPE tokenizers (such as Llama-2) through HuggingFace transformers and the original SentencePiece interface.

 ## Installation
 After cloning this repository it can be installed using pip: